0xSolitar/PE-loader/README.md

 # PE-loader
 Manually load a `.exe` file, ~150 loc.
+Somehow it's capable of launching PE-bear, not so sure about heavy multi-threaded app.
-This was made out of boredom, nothing too serious so I won't touch this code again.
+This was made out of boredom, nothing too serious.

 # Usage